 \subsection{Risk as Loss}

-Abstracting away the details of experiment, what is important to the decision maker is the quality of the composed transition $d \circ e \in \MM(\Theta,A)$.
+Leaving out the details of the experiment, what is important to the decision maker is the quality of the composed transition $d \circ e \in \MM(\Theta,A)$.
 One could call such a transition a \emph{strategy}.
 Risk is a function,

 with $\riskL{L}(\theta,s) = \EE_{a \dist s(\theta)} L(\theta, a)$.
 Risk therefore is a type of loss.
 Different experiments allow the decision maker access to different subsets of $\MM(\Theta,A)$.
 As will be seen, understanding these subsets and how they compare will be key to understanding experiments.
-Of course all of the tools of loss function representation will be available to us to perform these comparisons.
+Of course, all of the tools of loss function representation will be available to us to perform these comparisons.